Rugby: Tasman beat Counties Manukau in Kieran Read's Mitre 10 Cup return

-Kieran Read's first provincial game in 11 years ended with a somewhat predictable defeat but the sight of the former All Blacks captain debuting for Counties Manukau stoked the feel-good factor surrounding the Mitre 10 Cup.
+Kieran Read's first provincial game in 11 years ended with a somewhat predictable defeat to defending champions Tasman but the former All Blacks captain savoured his long-awaited debut for Counties Manukau.

 On a crisp night in Pukekohe, Read returned to his roots as he made his debut for the province where he grew up, following a decade-long career with Canterbury.

-The 34-year-old enjoyed a preseason hit-out against Bay of Plenty last week, in his first match since February, but this outing in his favoured No 8 jersey marked his first proper gallop for Counties.
+The 34-year-old enjoyed a preseason hit-out against Bay of Plenty last week, in his first match since February, but this outing in his favoured No 8 jersey marked his first proper gallop for Counties Manukau.

+Read was on restricted minutes as his body adjusts to taking contact again and he will sit out two away fixtures this season while he commutes from Christchurch.
+He will, therefore, miss Counties Manukau's next match in Napier before returning against Northland the following week, but is otherwise available for the full campaign.

-Read is on restricted minutes as his body adjusts to taking contact again.
-He and the Counties team also had to recover from a gastro bug that ripped through the team this week.
-The two-time World Cup winner was, therefore, replaced at halftime – after helping lock Potu Leavasa crash over in the first half of the 41-24 defeat to defending champions Tasman.
+Read and the Counties team had to recover from a gastro bug that ripped through the team this week.
+The two-time World Cup winner was replaced at halftime — after helping lock Potu Leavasa crash over in the first half of the 41-24 defeat.

-Unlike the recently-named All Blacks squad, who will play the first two Mitre 10 Cup rounds before preparing for Bledisloe Cup tests, Read is available for the full campaign with Counties before returning to Japan, and he is sure to play an influential role.
+"It was a very proud moment in my career.
+It has been a long time," Read said.
+"You just don't get to play this footy when you're with the All Blacks.
+I enjoyed getting alongside all the boys this week and getting to know them.
+It's a big side of New Zealand rugby, this level and the grassroots.
+I definitely feel that connection to the region from the guys here and how much it means.

+"I had a lot of friends and family who would've liked to have been here but my parents are here fortunately so it was nice to have them come and watch.

+"When I am available from now on I'm good to play as long as they want me to.
+We prepared really well and in patches of that game where right in it especially going into halftime we fought our way back.

+"A couple of soft tries we let them in so we'll work on that."

-While Read was a focal figure All Blacks flanker Dalton Papalii impressed in his debut for Counties after switching from Auckland this season.
+While Read was a focal figure, All Blacks flanker Dalton Papalii impressed in his debut for Counties Manukau after switching from Auckland this season.
 Papalii claimed one try and hit hard to continue his strong Super Rugby form with the Blues.

 Shannon Frizell and Will Jordan were among Tasman's best but there wasn't the fluency you would expect from a side that went unbeaten last season and last lost in October 2018.